 What is Simmered Taro and Squid?

-Simmered Taro and Squid is a traditional Japanese dish made by simmering Japanese taro and squid in a sweet and savory sauce, consisting of ingredients such as sugar, soy sauce, and mirin.
-Originally, it was a specialty of Toyama Prefecture, where squid and taro have been readily available, but it has now become a staple simmered dish enjoyed all across Japan due to its delightful combination of flavors.
+Simmered Taro and Squid is a traditional Japanese dish made by simmering taro and squid in a Japanese sweet and savory sauce.
+Originally, it was a specialty of Toyama Prefecture, where squid and taro are readily available, but it has now become a staple simmered dish enjoyed all across Japan due to its delightful combination of flavors.

-Japanese taro has a creamy texture due to its small starch particles, and it's known for its slimy quality when peeled.
-This sliminess is due to its water-soluble dietary fiber, and if the sliminess remains, it can alter the texture of the dish.
-Therefore, it's common to remove it through cooking preparations.
+Taro has a creamy texture due to its small starch particles and is known to become slimy when peeled.
+This sliminess is caused by the water-soluble dietary fibers in taro.
+Excessive sliminess can alter the texture of the dish, so it is common practice to remove this sliminess during cooking preparations.

 The sliminess of taro can be removed using the following methods:

-- Peeling the taro and rubbing it with salt, then rinsing it with water.
+- Peel the taro, rub it with salt, and then rinse it with water.

-- Boiling the taro for about 5 minutes and then rinsing it in water (it doesn't matter whether you peel the taro before or after boiling).
+- Boil the taro for about 5 minutes and then rinse it in water (it doesn’t matter whether you peel the taro before or after boiling).

-In this recipe, I remove the sliminess by rubbing it with salt, but you can also boil it.
-Feel free to choose the method that suits your preference.
+In this recipe, I remove the sliminess by rubbing the taro with salt, but you can also use the boiling method.
+Feel free to choose the method you prefer.

 How to clean a squid

-To make Simmered taro and squid, you need to prepare the squid.
-Have you ever cleaned a squid before?
-Even if you haven't, it's surprisingly easy to do, so give it a try this time.
-Here's how you can clean it:
+To make simmered taro and squid, you need to prepare cleaned squid.
+Can you find it in your local area?
+Even if you can't, cleaning squid is surprisingly easy, so give it a try.
+Here is how to clean it:

-- There is a part where the mantle and arms are attached just above the eyes, so peel it off with your fingers.
+- There is a part where the mantle and tentacles of the squid are attached just above the eyes, so separate it with your fingers.

-- Grasp the mantle and arms with your hands, and carefully pull them apart.
+- Grasp the mantle and tentacles with your hands and carefully pull them apart.

-- Remove the cartilage from inside the mantle and wash its interior.
+- Remove the cartilage from inside the mantle and wash the interior.

 - Cut off the portion below the squid's eyes.

-- Using your fingers, remove the beak located in the middle of the arms' base and the tough parts of the suckers.
+- Using your fingers, remove the beak located in the middle of the tentacles' base and the tough parts of the suckers.

-- Cut open the tube-like part of the base of the arms with a knife.
+- Cut open the tube-like part at the base of the tentacles.

-- Align the arms and cut off their tips to match the length of the shortest one.
+- Align the tentacles and cut off their tips to match the length of the shortest one.

-That's it for the preparation of the squid.
-Note that it is not necessary to remove the skin from the squid for this dish (although you may do so).
+That's it for the squid preparation.
+For cooking, the mantle and tentacles are used.
+Please note that it is not necessary to remove the skin from the squid for this dish (although you may do so).

-However, if you find cleaning squid to be tedious, you can also opt for pre-cut or frozen squid available in grocery stores.
+If you find cleaning squid to be a hassle, you can also use pre-cut or frozen squid available in grocery stores.

 Ingredients